moshanATucsd/dx/docs/3-reference/pricing/index.md

 [image of pricing]

+#### Free Tier

+Tenzar DX offers a level of free storage, throughput, and compute so you can try out DX at no charge.
+As long as you stay within the free tier, you won't pay anything.

+The free tier offers:
+* 1 GB storage for images
+* 1 GB storage for volumes
+* 1 GB data throughput
+* 1000 minutes of compute time with E1 instances

+You'll only be billed for usage above the free tier; for example if you use 2 GB of throughput, you'll only be billed for 1 GB.

 #### Storage Pricing

-You can store as much data as you would like in DX and you only pay for the amount of GBs your volumes and images use.
+DX offers unlimited data storage - and you only pay for the storage that your volumes and images use.
 Storage is prorated by the hour and billed per month.

 |Storage | Per GB / month |
 |--------|-------|